AndrewSpangler/WTFScript/README.md

   - Integrated pretty-printer
   - Works great with Flask and SQLAlchemy
-  - `from WTFScript import WTFHTML as WTF`
+  - `from WTFScript import WTFHtml as WTF`
   -
         {# example.html.wtf #}
         {{